Apollo013/AspNet_WebApi2_ExceptionHandling/README.md

 A Web Api 2 / OWIN app built using VS2015 Community.
 Test using Fiddler or POSTMAN.

-NLog configured to output log file under 'c:\logfile.txt'
+NLog configured to output logs to 'c:\logfile.txt'

 ---